 - 1. Staff will complete preliminary work on RFPs and other necessary documentation. - 2.
 RFPs will be distributed; consultant selection procedures will be followed; and, contracts will be prepared and executed.
 Staff will be responsible for contract preparation, contract execution, and project management. - 3.
 Staff will recommend to the transportation committees, for their approval, the need for special studies and develop work plans for accomplishing these studies.
 Work under this item may include study coordination meetings, budget preparation, and analysis. - 4.
 Staff will conduct transportation-related comprehensive planning, to include land use and major street plans, within the MPO's planning study area. - 5.
-Staff will undertake any required activities necessary to administer, manage and complete the following Projects and Studies. - a.
+Staff will undertake any required activities necessary to administer, manage and complete the following Projects and Studies to the extent that funding is available: - a.
 Conduct a corridor study to determine a connection from Sheridan Lake Road to the west. - b.
 Support Box Elder and Meade County's corridor analysis of Meade County 150th Street extension between 224th Street and I-90 including alternative route analysis, land use plans and traffic counts.

 - c.
 Complete the review and approval process for the Southeast Connector Neighborhood Area Future Land Use Plan. - d.
 Support Box Elder's corridor analysis of a full movement interchange located at Exit 63 and Westgate Road including alternative route evaluations and land use plans. - e.
-Conduct a corridor analysis and access assessment including reviews of alternatives of the Deadwood Avenue to Haines Avenue area located north of I-90.
+Conduct a corridor analysis and access assessment including reviews of alternatives of the Deadwood Avenue to Haines Avenue area located north of I-90. - f.
+Conduct a corridor analysis of Mount Rushmore Road that would develop: Forecast traffic volumes for the corridor, recommendations for addressing any identified traffic safety issues, recommendations for enhancing pedestrian and non-motorized facilities and alternatives for streetscape improvements. - g.
+Conduct a corridor study to develop and evaluate alternative route alignments for the extension of Sheridan Lake Road from Jackson Boulevard to Deadwood Avenue.